thandongwenya35/thandongwenya35/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently learning how to become a software engineer
 - 💞️ I’m looking to collaborate on anything
-- 📫 How to find on Insta @thandongwenya35 or email me: itthando@aol.com
+- 📫 You can find on me on Insta @thandongwenya35 or email me: itthando@aol.com or twitter: @thandongwenya35

 <!---
 thandongwenya35/thandongwenya35 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.